m9in1/alarm-with-sound/README.md

 Hello.
-Its Project Alarm for Arty A7.
-Very alpha.
+Its Project Alarm for Artix A7.

+Features:
+1. Its submodule for Pulpino, you can message with Alarm module from UART
+2. Its have working 7-segment display
+3. From UART you can set, reset alarm, time
+4. This module have audio_pwm module, but sound is bad((

 My plan:

 1. Making first minimal modules, thinkig about future design